1919 Georgia Bulldogs football team

-The 1919 Georgia Bulldogs football team Georgia Bulldogs of the University of Georgia during the 1919 college football season. completed the season with a 4–2–3 record.
-The Bulldogs won their first four games, but struggled in the last five games.
+The 1919 Georgia Bulldogs football team represented the University of Georgia during the 1919 college football season.
+Georgia completed the season with a 4–2–3 record.
+The Bulldogs won their first four games, but struggled in the last five.
 The two losses came against Alabama and Auburn.
-This was Coach Cunningham's last season as the head coach for Georgia.
+This was W. A. Cunningham's last season as the head coach for Georgia.
 The record for the decade was the same as the coach's record: 43–18–9.

 Before the season

 Georgia had its first season since the First World War interrupted play.